Celtic Camino Festival

 Sunday 15th April

 Sunday is time for a Celtic Camino pilgrim walk on the Croagh Patrick Heritage Trail.
-The walk is sponsored by CaminoWays.com and walkers will be receiving the Celtic Camino Compostela certificate after completing the 25-km trail.
+CaminoWays.com sponsors the walk, and walkers will receive the Celtic Camino Compostela certificate after completing the 25-km trail.

 All Celtic Camino festival participants will enjoy 10% OFF CaminoWays.com tours.
-In addition CaminoWays.com has a special travel discount for all members of the Camino Society in Ireland, as well as Friends of St James members across the world.
+In addition, CaminoWays.com has a special travel discount for all members of the Camino Society in Ireland and Friends of St James members worldwide.

 What is the Celtic Camino?